SatishDivvi/Linux-Server-Configuration---Item-Catalog-App/README.md

 1. `ssh grader@54.185.239.30 -p 2200 -i ~/.ssh/item_catalog` - Login to Linux Instance as a **grader** user.
 2. Enter the passphrase you have created in **Step 8** of **New User Creation, Providing Sudo Access and Generating Public-Private RSA Key Pair**.
+3. `sudo apt-get update` - Update the version number of all software's installed.
+4. `sudo apt-get upgrade` - Install the updates.